Understanding the Role of a Laser Tattoo Removal Technician

 Selecting Professional-Grade Equipment

-Your choice of machine will directly impact treatment quality, safety, and profitability.
-The British Institute of Lasers offers the Nu Tatouage Plus, a class-leading Q-switched Nd:YAG laser designed for both new and experienced practitioners.
+The machine you choose will influence treatment quality, client safety and your long-term return on investment.
+The British Institute of Lasers offers the Nu Tatouage Plus, a professional Q-switched Nd:YAG laser built for both new practitioners and established clinics.

 For a closer look at this machine in action, see the animation below: